BlackGirlTravel.com :: Travel Tip

 O Tour Itinerary: Leave an extra copy with your emergency contact at home.

-O A small amount of cash in the currency of your desination country, in case you can't convert your money immediately upon arrival.
+O At least 500 of cash in the currency of your desination country, in case you can't convert your money immediately upon arrival.
+As your bank for small denominations.
+Getting change can be an issue in some counties even when trying to pay for something.

 O Due to limited space on the bus, most tours only allow one piece of luggage bag person.
 A wheeled bag are okay as long as you can carry it up stairs.
 Many hotels in Europe don't have elevators or bell men.
 Only bring what "YOU" can carry!
 Take your luggage on a trial run before you leave!
 Carry your packed bags on a walk (and up a couple flights of stairs)... then re-think what you can live without.
 Anyone with more than one bag, may need to arrange for your own ground transportation (including between cities).